 |

-In the summer of 2002, our daughter Catherine, a fifth year medical student at Bristol University travelled with a fellow student to Namibia via Dubai and South Africa to go on a safari prior to taking up elective placements in Zambia and Tanzania.
-Two days into the safari, she became ill with a virulent strain of gastro enteritis.
-Despite valiant efforts to save her, she died in Oshivelo near the Etosha National Park on 23 August 2002.
-Her family, her friends, the university and we were devastated by the death of our daughter who was destined to become by all accounts, a brilliant doctor.
+In the summer of 2002, our daughter Catherine, a fifth year medical student at Bristol University travelled with a fellow student to Namibia via Dubai and South Africa to go on a safari.
+Two days into the safari, she became seriously ill with a virulent strain of gastro enteritis.
+Despite valiant efforts to save her, she died in Oshivelo near the Etosha National Park on 23 August 2002 at the age of 22 yrs.
+Her family, her friends, the university and we were devastated by the death of our daughter who was destined to become by all accounts a brilliant doctor.
 The waste of her life was incomprehensible to us all.
-There was a feeling that something positive must emerge from this appalling tragedy and within a matter of days, the Catherine Bullen Memorial Fund was launched.
-During her stopover in Johannesburg she witnessed on the one hand the arrangements connected with the Earth Summit being held there, and on the other the poverty of the townships with their lack of sanitation.
-One of the outcomes of the Summit was the commitment to provide freshwater for communities in Africa.
+There was a feeling that something positive must emerge from this appalling tragedy and with a matter of days, the Catherine Bullen Memorial Fund was launched.
+During her stopover in Johannesburg, Catherine witnessed on the one hand the arrangements connected with the World Earth Summit being held there, and on the other the poverty of the townships with their lack of sanitation.
+One of the outcomes of the Summit was the commitment to provide fresh water for communities in Africa.

 The Catherine Bullen Foundation